microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-04.md

 ### Deploy the **API app** from the command line using kubectl and YAML files:

-- **NOTE:** Sample YAML files to get you started can be found in the Student Resources folder.
+- **NOTE:** Sample YAML files to get you started can be found in the `/Challenge-04/` folder of the `Resources.zip` file provided by your coach.
 - Configuration details:
   - Number of pods: 1
   - Service: Internal